Frequently Asked Questions

 Although dogs are a part of our families, we suggest that you leave your pets at home or in the care of someone you trust.
 If you have traveled to Kelowna with your student and brought your pet with you, you may consider boarding your pet for the day at a local dog daycare.

-Local dog daycare Bark n’ Fly will be offering a special UBCO Move-In Day discounted price for their daycare services and special extended hours to accommodate those attending Parent Conference.
+Local dog daycare Bark n’ Fly will be offering a special UBCO Move-In Day discounted price on Sun Sept 2 for their daycare services and special extended hours to accommodate those attending Parent Conference.
 The UBCO Move-In day rate is $10 (plus tax) for a full day of dog daycare, 8:00am to 6:00pm.

 Please note: All those interested in taking their dogs to Bark n’ Fly must bring proof of current vaccinations for Distemper, Parvovirus, Hepatitis, Parainfluenza (typically in one combined vaccine called DA2PP), and Bordetella (kennel cough).
 Dogs over the age of 10 years require only the Bordetella vaccination.
 Questions can be directed Bark n’ Fly at 250-765-8100 or firstname.lastname@example.org.